 A transactional SMS is an essential, non-marketing text message.
 These messages are created within flows that are triggered by a purchase or other direct interaction with your brand in which it is imperative that the customer receives a response.
 Transactional content commonly appears in flow emails as well, and customers expect you to confirm transactions made on your site.
-For this reason, transactional SMS will always send regardless of smart sending options; however, someone will have had to opt-in for SMS marketing to receive transactional SMS.
+Unlike with email, someone will have had to opt in for SMS marketing to receive transactional SMS.

 By the end of this article, you will have learned what a transactional SMS is and best practices for sending them.